AgataLiberska/fylo-data-storage/README.md

 storage.add(size)
 // size must be a number
 // adds size value to current value
+// note that current value can exceed max value

 storage.remove(size)
 // size must be a number